 Experience in management and excellent communication skills, as well as assertiveness and integrity, are important.

-You can also apply through the Unlocked Graduates programme.
+You can also apply through the Leadership Development Programme.
 This is a 2-year fast-track leadership development route available to graduates, who:

 - meet the HMPPS eligibility criteria